This means: The value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.

 Typical cause:

-- lower losses
+- Lower losses

-- shorter start-up time
+- Lower start time

 - More stable oscillation over temperature